 All MERIT Teachers complete the following requirements:

 - Days 2-10 Summer Institute: Attend (and be on time for) all classes during the MERIT 2015 Summer Institute, July 6-10 and July 13-July 17; Monday-Friday, 8:30am-3:30pm at the Krause Center for Innovation, Foothill College, Los Altos Hills, CA 94022.
 The KCI will pay all tuition and academic fees for the 5-units of course credit earned in the Summer Institute.

 - Complete online program evaluations and participate in interviews throughout the MERIT Program.

-- participate in 4 follow-up MERIT class days (Saturday dates TBD, typically September, October, January, February); those living outside of the San Francisco Bay Area will complete this requirement through online activities/classes; These four sessions are really two one-credit unit courses, offered in Fall and Winter quarters; you pay the course fees.
+- Participate in 4 follow-up MERIT class days (Saturday dates TBD, typically September, October, January, February); those living outside of the San Francisco Bay Area will complete this requirement through online activities/classes; These four sessions are really two one-credit unit courses, offered in Fall and Winter quarters; you pay the course fees.

-- complete 1 unit of KCI classes (different than the MERIT classes) in the fall quarter of 2014 (one 1-unit or two half-unit classes); California residents living outside of the San Francisco Bay Area will complete this requirement through online activities/classes.
+- Complete 1 unit of KCI FASTtech classes (different than the MERIT classes) in the fall quarter (one 1-unit or two half-unit classes); California residents living outside of the San Francisco Bay Area can complete this requirement through online activities/classes.
 Alternately, you could complete all of the 2 units in either Fall or Winter quarters to fulfill the program requirements.

 - Mentor colleagues on the use of educational technology (earns MERIT Points!)

 - Implement five (5) or more technology projects you design and develop as part of the MERIT program

 with your students.